Guide to degenerative changes in the spine

 Degenerative changes in the spine are common and occur in most people, with varying degrees of severity.
-There are several contributing factors for these degenerative changes, but aging is the main cause.
-As you get older, the discs of cartilage that lie in between and support the vertebrae lose water and begin drying out.
-The lack of water in the discs causes the usually pliable structure to become fragile and more susceptible to bulging and cracking.
+There are several contributing factors for these degenerative changes, but aging is the most common cause.
+As you get older, the discs of cartilage that provide support between the vertebrae tend to lose water and begin drying out.
+The lack of water in the discs may cause their flexible structure to become fragile and more susceptible to bulging and cracking.

 A bulging or herniated disc may or may not be painful, depending on its proximity to the spinal cord or a nerve root.
-Furthermore, a smooth layer of cartilage that lines the joints of the spinal column (called facet joints) also may wear away, causing pain and stiffness in the back and neck.
+Furthermore, a smooth layer of cartilage that lines the spinal joints, or facet joints, may wear away, causing pain and stiffness in the neck and back.

 While normal strain on the spine is typically the main cause of degenerative changes, these changes can develop into other conditions, such as bone spurs or osteophytes, nerve compression and osteoarthritis.
 These conditions can cause debilitating pain and other symptoms if left untreated.
 Read on to learn about the causes and treatment options for degenerative changes in the spine.